dms-vep/SARS-CoV-2_Omicron_BA.1_spike_DMS_268C.59A/README.md

-# Deep mutational scanning of SARS-CoV-2 Omicron BA.1 spike using a barcoded lentiviral platform
+# Deep mutational scanning of SARS-CoV-2 Omicron BA.1 spike and mapping of escape variants for 268C.59A antibody

 Study by Bernadeta Dadonaite and Jesse Bloom.

 Measures functional effects of mutations and escape from antibody 268C.59A.